Probabilistic preference learning with the Mallows rank model: Experiments

-We can also investigate the stability of the clustering.
-Figure \ref{fig:sushiBOXPLOT} (right) shows a heatplot of posterior probabilities, for all 5000 assessors (shown on the x-axis), for being assigned to each of the $C = 6$ clusters identified by the MAP estimate of Table \ref{tab:Sushi6Clusters} (clusters $c=1,\ldots,C$ from top to bottom in Figure \ref{fig:sushiBOXPLOT}).
-As shown by the heatplot, most of these individual probabilities were concentrated on some particular preferred value of $c$ among the six possibilities, indicating a reasonably stable behavior in the cluster assignments.
-The three clusters with the highest posterior uncertainty in assignment of assessors were $c=1,2,6.$ We refer to Section \ref{sec:SushiSupp} in the supplementary material for some additional observations on this dataset.
+We investigate the stability of the clustering in Figure \ref{fig:sushiZ}, which shows the heatplot of the posterior probabilities, for all 5000 assessors (on the x-axis), of being assigned to each of the $6$ clusters in Table \ref{tab:Sushi6Clusters} (clusters $c=1,\ldots,6$ from bottom to top in Figure \ref{fig:sushiZ}): most of these individual probabilities were concentrated on some particular preferred value of $c$ among the six possibilities, indicating a reasonably stable behavior in the cluster assignments.